 Self-compassion isn’t about taking baths or getting massages.
 It’s about conscious noticing long term patterns of avoidance and building the skills to change them.

 Don’t let burnout sneak up on you, like it did me.
-To get fresh ideas for areas of life to address to help prevent burnout, take my burnout quiz.
-You can find it here:
+To discover areas you could address to jumpstart your burnout recovery, take my burnout quiz:

 - Burn-out an “occupational phenomenon”: International Classification of Diseases https://www.who.int/mental_health/evidence/burn-out/en/